Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Fractional extension of standard Newtonian action and equations of motion

 Let us start with a generalized form of the classical action functional for a single non-relativistic particle of mass $m$ moving in three spatial dimensions.
 Concretely, we consider a minimal deformation of Newtonian dynamics in which the action is weighted by a fractional time-dependent kernel governed by a single parameter $\alpha$:

 where

-In equations \eqref{New-fr-action} and \eqref{L-xi}, $t'$ is a reference initial instant, and $\tilde t$ is a fixed reference time scale introduced solely to render the kernel $ \xi$ dimensionless; it does not represent an additional dynamical parameter; we assumed ${\bar t}>t'$; the vector $\mathbf{r}(t)$ represents the trajectory of the particle; $T\equiv1/2 \,\,m \dot{\mathbf{r}}^2$ is the standard kinetic energy; $V_{\rm eff}=V_{\rm eff}(\mathbf{r},\alpha)$ represents an effective potential energy that, in the limit $\alpha=1$, consistently reduces to the corresponding standard (Newtonian) potential energy $V(\mathbf{r})$ associated with conservative forces.
+In equations \eqref{New-fr-action} and \eqref{L-xi}, $\tau_0$ is a fixed reference time scale introduced solely to render the kernel $ v$ dimensionless; the vector $\mathbf{r}(\tau)$ represents the trajectory of the particle; $T=\frac{1}{2}\,m (\frac{d {\mathbf{r}}}{d\tau} )^2$ is the standard kinetic energy; $V_{\rm eff}=V_{\rm eff}\left(\mathbf{r};\alpha\right)$ represents an effective potential energy that, in the limit $\alpha=1$, consistently reduces to the corresponding standard (Newtonian) potential energy $V(\mathbf{r})$ associated with conservative forces.
 Therefore, in a particular case where $\alpha=1$, the action \eqref{New-fr-action} reduces to the usual classical action of Newtonian mechanics.

-Moreover, we should note that the dynamics is local in time and the only explicit time-dependence enters through $({\bar t}-t')^{\alpha-1}$.
+The form of the action \eqref{New-fr-action} can be interpreted as a Stieltjes-type integral \cite{calcagni2010quantum,calcagni2010fractal,carter2000lebesgue}, where the weight function $v(t)$ defines a nontrivial temporal measure $d\varrho(\tau)=v(\tau)\,d\tau$.
+A more detailed justification of this choice of action will be presented.

 From the action \eqref{New-fr-action}, we can easily obtain the equations of motion as